 No. Membership is free, but a club representative will need to be present at each monthly meeting from February to October.

-The BC4 chairperson, Melanie Malone of Florida Mopars, donates her time to organize the collective efforts of the BC4.
+The BC4 chairperson, Sammy Allen of American Muscle Car Club, donates his time to organize the collective efforts of the BC4.
 The BC4 utilizes the Leitz Office Products boardroom for meetings, provided by them to us at no cost.
 Each club is responsible for bringing their own printout of the monthly agenda, so there are no operational or office costs involved.
 The only other costs required to operate the BC4 is with this website.
 James Clemens of Tricked Out Car Club, created and maintains it completely and pays for all costs ($3600 annually) associated, so there are no costs to you.
 These are all of the costs involved to operate the BC4, and they are all graciously donated.

 No. You can contact the current chairperson about attending a monthly meeting anytime to speak to all the clubs at once.